-With the advent of internet, it has been the go to tool for the up and coming entrepreneurs to put their businesses out in the public to get more traffic and sign ups on their business website.
+With the advent of the internet, it has been the go-to tool for the up and coming entrepreneurs to put their businesses out in the public to get more traffic and sign-ups on their business website.
 And your online teaching institution is no different than this.
 Running an online teaching website with little to no student is as disheartening as running a school in the polar regions.
 But with proper marketing strategy, you can reach out to your potential learners and convert them to your learners and generate more revenue.
-And the new age social media, using social media to boost your online course registration is the next big move that you can make.
+And the new age is social media marketing, using social media to boost your online course registration is the next big move that you can make.

 Here in this article, we have noted down 5 acid tested routes to follow on social media to boost the learner sign up on your online teaching platform.

 5 Tips On Using Social Media To Boost